dlshriver/dnnv/docs/getting_started/basic_usage.rst

 This will check whether ``pyt_property_7``---a local robustness property---holds for the network ``ffnnRELU__Point_6_500.onnx``---a 6 layer, 3000 neuron fully connected network.

+Another common option is the ``--save-violation /path/to/array.npy`` which will save any violation found by a verifier as a numpy array at the path specified.
+This can be useful for viewing counter-examples to properties and enables performing additional debugging and analysis later.

 DNNV will first report a basic description of the network, followed by the property to be verified.
 It will then run each of the specified